glynester/Hipster-Till/README.md

 # Running the Test Suite
 The tests are written using the Jasmine test suite.
-Load the SpecRunner.html file for the website into a browser on a server (see "Running a webserver in UBUNTU" below) by entering http://localhost/SpecRunner.html
+Load the SpecRunner.html file for the website into a browser on a server (see "Running a webserver in UBUNTU" below) by entering http://localhost/SpecRunner.html into the address bar when the server is running.
 The test suite will automatically run.

 # Running a webserver in UBUNTU